 This is a student led module where students and Module Leader collaborate in the module and assessment content, marking criteria and module feedback.
 The area of study is psychological research related to 'real life' situations showing how psychology can be practiced in environments such as industry, law, education, health and social work, and delivered as workshops by staff and external speakers.
-Abertay Attributes will be formally addressed in each session by students identifying and noting the relevant attributes in Pebblepad.
+Abertay Attributes will be formally addressed in each session by students identifying and noting the relevant attributes in Pebblepad or similar.

 This module will develop skills aligned to the Abertay Attributes; Intellectual: Relating psychological models, theories and methods to 'real life' applications.
 Professional: facilitation of employability skills through running events with external organisations and in the formulation of quality enhancement and quality assurance processes in the module.
 Personal: Reflection on own and others' qualities through experience of team work, sense of achievement through organising successful events.
 Active citizenship: Poster on psychological research relating to a society issue.
-Students will learn to communicate clear messages in plain English verbally in meetings, visually in a poster, journalling in Pebble pad and in a documentary film.
+Students will learn to communicate clear messages in plain English verbally in meetings, visually in a poster, and in a documentary film.

 By the end of this module the student should be able to: